dstebnev/speakersPlatformSD/README.md

-# Flask Version of speakersPlatformSD
+# Speakers Platform Telegram Mini App

+This project contains a tiny Flask backend and a static front‑end written in React.
+It showcases speakers and their talks inside a Telegram WebApp.

-This folder contains a minimal Flask application that exposes the same REST API as the original Next.js version.
-Data is stored in `db.json` by default or the path specified in the `DB_PATH` environment variable.
+Data is stored in `db.json` by default (path can be changed with the `DB_PATH` environment variable).

 ## Running locally